 You might think of the human brain as a semi-firm organ.
 But in reality, it has a consistency more like a gel.
 Because the brain consists primarily of water, it is incompressible but sensitive to shear deformations.
 “Shear” refers to unaligned forces pushing the brain in two different directions.
 All of this means the brain is very sensitive to rotational forces, let’s explain why!

 When you fall, the head is most likely to hit the ground at an angle.
 At the moment of impact, something called tangential force can make the head rotate more or less depending on the impacting object or surface.
-Unfortunately, standard helmets tests do not mimic this action.
+Unfortunately, standard helmet tests do not mimic this action.
 Instead, helmets are tested and certified by being dropped vertically onto a horizontal surface.
 This method can measure the energy of a linear impact on the helmet and head, but it does not address rotational motion.

-Diffuse Axonal Injury (DAI) is a damage to the axons in the brain.
-This type of injury is due to large deformations (strain) in the brain has been shown to be caused mainly by rapid rotational motion of the head.
+Diffuse Axonal Injury (DAI) is damage to the axons in the brain.
+This type of injury is due to large deformations (strain) in the brain and has been shown to be caused mainly by rapid rotational motion of the head.

 The term “concussion” is a common way to describe different types of brain injuries.
-From a simple, albeit painful headaches to more serious injuries, the term covers a lot of ground.
+From simple, albeit painful headaches to more serious injuries, the term covers a lot of ground.
 But it’s more a way to describe symptoms than a specific diagnosis.
 In the U.S. specifically, there are a large number of ongoing research projects trying to understand how repetitive concussions may lead to long-term consequences.